ChrisWiegman/kana/README.md

 # Using Kana in other projects

 While Kana cannot easily be used as a package itself, you can import the binary itself into your project.
 If you do so, consider using the `output-json` flag on all commands.
-This will convert all output to JSON format to make consumption easier when the application is embedded in another.
+This will convert all output to JSON format to make consumption easier when the Kana application is embedded elsewhere.

 Why do this?
-This will make it easier for me to work with Kana in a small toolbar app I'm building which will allow me to see what is going on with Kana and control it beyond the terminal.
+This will make it easier for me to work with Kana in a small toolbar app I'm building as well as with a [Visual Studio Code](https://code.visualstudio.com/) extension I have planned which will allow me to see what is going on with Kana and control it beyond the terminal.